 Hence, the prerequisites required for CAPM are much lesser than PMP and the exam for CAPM is considered to be easier and less expensive as well.
 Having said that, PMP certification is better known, more prestigious, and highly likely to earn you a bigger paycheque.

 The Certified Associate Project Management (CAPM)® will help you stand out from your competitors and enhance your effectiveness and credibility while working on different projects.
+Take CAPM practice test to prepare well for the exam.

-On the other hand, the Project Management Professional (PMP)® certification course is a qualification that is recognized industry wide.
+On the other hand, the Project Management Professional (PMP) certification course is a qualification that is recognized industry wide.
 Becoming a PMP will enhance your work methodologies in any industry, regardless of the complexity of the projects being handled.
 This course covers a wide range of techniques and tools necessary in project management.
 This will help increase your earning potential as well as your confidence in your work.

 |Category||Certified Associate Project Management (CAPM)®||Project Management Professional (PMP)®|